 The MA Classical Music Business at Middlesex is unique.
-In addition to its distinct content and specialised teaching, this programme will give you the opportunity take up placements within any classical music organisation, anywhere in the UK, Europe, and other parts of the world.
+In addition to its distinct content and specialised teaching, this programme gives you the opportunity take up placements with classical music organisations such as music publishing house Peters Edition, the National Opera Studio, the record label and promoter NonClassical, period instrument orchestra Orchestra of the Age of Enlightenment, and the English Chamber Orchestra.
+Work placements can also be carried out elsewhere in the UK, Europe, and other parts of the world.

-As Middlesex is based in London, the centre of classical music activity in the UK, we are perfectly placed to attract high calibre speakers as well as introduce you to a wide range of concerts and cultural activities at internationally renowned classical music institutions.
+As Middlesex University is based in London, the centre of classical music activity in the UK, we are perfectly placed to attract high calibre speakers as well as introduce you to a wide range of concerts and cultural activities at internationally renowned classical music institutions such as the Wigmore Hall, Southbank Centre and the Barbican.
 You will examine contemporary issues and practices within the classical music industry and obtain a high level of understanding of how organisations are funded through commercial, public, and philanthropic income.
 Your work placement will also allow you to explore the practices and required skills of your chosen area within the classical music industry.

 You will study six modules over the duration of this course; three of which are core modules and will give you a broad overview and knowledge of the key principles and theories.
 The three remaining modules are optional and allow you the opportunity to run your own classical music events or to explore music entrepreneurship.

 This module will enable you to critically examine contemporary issues and practices within the classical music industry.
 You will also evaluate a range of contractual agreements used in the sector.